metabase/metabase/docs/installation-and-operation/information-collection.md

 If you're in the process of setting up your Metabase, you can also toggle off tracking during the `Usage Data Preferences` onboarding step.
 We collect a few anonymous events before that point, but won't do so anymore if you choose to opt out.

-If you're on Metabase Cloud, you cannot opt out of anonymous usage data collection entirely, as we require some standard SaaS usage data to run the service.

 ## Further reading

 Check out our page on [data privacy and security](https://www.metabase.com/security).